IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 #### Full

-Whenever the change you made needs more context you should use full message format.
+Whenever the change you made needs more context you should use the full message format.

 The full message format is best summarized with the below rules:

-- Separate subject from body with a blank line.
+- Separate the subject from the body with a blank line.
 - Limit the subject line to 50 characters.
 - Capitalize the subject line.
 - Do not end the subject line with a period.